 “It was a great group of guys,” first-year assistant coach Mike Hughes said.

 Danbury’s pitching staff, meanwhile, dealt strikeouts in bunches, tying the Mystic Schooners for fourth with 374.
 All-Star Braden Quinn accounted for almost 15% of those, finishing second in the league behind the Sanford Mainers’ Seamus Barrett with 53.
-Becoming the first Westerner since Mike Hauschild in 2010 with 50+ punchouts, the UConn lefty additionally earned his first career wins on the mound in two summers while possessing a 2.54 ERA.
+Becoming the first Westerner since Mike Hauschild in 2010 with 50+ punchouts, the UConn lefty additionally earned his first career wins in two summers while possessing a 2.54 ERA.

 By the postseason, Michael Szturma and Jordan Falco had become the next two guys in Danbury’s rotation, consistently starting on specific days of the week.
 Szturma, a Southern Connecticut State righty, went 2-1 on six Thursday starts with 23 punchouts and a 4.16 ERA.
 Falco, a future Rutgers righty, fared better on Tuesdays than he did on Mondays, going 2-0 with 10 strikeouts and a 4.05 ERA on the second day of the workweek and 1-2 with 15 punchouts on the first.